BlazingSkyward/PythonApp/README.md

 #PythonApp - Title TBD

-This app is a reminder application for tasks such as school assignements and work
+This application is to create reminders for everyday tasks and would implement machine learning to predict when a reminder has been forgotten to notify user in a more efficient manner.

 ## Getting Started